AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Important:**<br>
 If not provided, minimum budget will be $0 and maximum budget will be $200,000,000,000.<br><br>
-If not provided, the optional parameters will be empty.
+If not provided, the other optional parameters (email, address, notes, status) will be empty.
+In other words, they will be ` `.
 </div>

 For more information on the parameters, click [here](#command-parameters).